tldr-pages/tldr/pages/linux/expect.md

 `expect -c {{commands}}`

-- Enter expect interactive mode:
+- Enter expect interactive mode (use "exit" or "EOF" to exit):

 `expect -i`